1,000+ Opportunities

 Montana Relay: 711 or MTAP

-Based on current listing details, eligibility includes: Local government, tribal governments, state agencies, and private nonprofit agencies in Montana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local government, tribal governments, state agencies, and private nonprofit agencies in Montana.
+Confirm the full requirements in the official notice before applying.

 Victims of Crime Act (VOCA) Grant Program is a grant from the Montana Board of Crime Control that funds public and nonprofit organizations providing comprehensive, specialized victim services to crime survivors in Montana.
 VOCA-funded programs support a wide range of victims including those affected by domestic violence, sexual assault, child abuse, and other crimes.
 Eligible applicants include public and nonprofit organizations and federally recognized tribes operating in Montana.
 The MBCC releases annual funding opportunities for organizations offering services tailored to the distinct needs of crime victims under VOCA.